Flaherty sharp, DeJong homers, Cards beat Bucs 5-4 in opener

 Kwang Hyun Kim allowed two runs before retiring three successive hitters to get the save in his major league debut.
 The 32-year-old Kim pitched 12 years in Korea before coming to the U.S. this season.

-Flaherty gave up two earned runs on six hits over seventh innings.
+Flaherty gave up two earned runs on six hits over seven innings.
 He struck out six and did not walk a batter.

+“I saw a guy that was super-efficient,” St. Louis manager Mike Shildt said.
+“He was in control of everything he was doing.
+In the seventh (inning), he was still making quality pitches.”

+Flaherty, who finished fourth in the NL Cy Young voting last season, retired nine consecutive batters on two different occasions.
+The 24-year-old is the youngest St. Louis pitcher to start a season opener since Joe Magrane on April 3, 1989.

 Pittsburgh starter Joe Musgrove allowed three runs and five hits over 5 2/3 innings.
 He fanned seven and walked three.